-- new lets a property let with a new tenant moving in (around 4,000 to 5,000 properties) - renewals a property where the tenant's contract is expiring and the tenant agrees a new contract (around 6,000 properties) - occupied lets all the properties with active tenancies these include historic new lets and all renewals (around 75,000)
+- new lets a property let with a new tenant moving in (around 4,000 to 5,000 properties) - renewals a property where the tenant's contract is expiring and the tenant agrees a new contract (around 6,000 properties) - occupied lets all the properties with active tenancies; these include historic new lets and all renewals (around 75,000)

 A hedonic regression similar to that used in the production of the UK House Price Index has been developed by methodologists in Office for National Statistics (ONS).
-Further information on the method used can be found in Annex A of the article Comparing measures of private rental growth in the UK: Quarter 1 (Jan to Mar) 2017, where this analysis was first presented.
-Given that the Countrywide occupied lets data is only available as a full year from 2014, this hedonic regression series can only currently be calculated for 2015.
+Further information on the method used can be found in Annex A of the article Comparing measures of private rental growth in the UK: January to March 2017, where this analysis was first presented.
+Given that the Countrywide occupied lets data are only available as a full year from 2014, this hedonic regression series can only currently be calculated for 2015.
 The resulting hedonic price index reflecting the full stock of rental properties (new and existing lets) is presented against IPHRP in Figure 5.

-Figure 5: IPHRP and Countrywide (new and existing lets, hedonic regression) indices, January 2015 to December 2015
+Figure 5: Index of Private Housing Rental Prices and Countrywide (new and existing lets, hedonic regression) indices, January 2015 to December 2015, UK

-Figure 5: IPHRP and Countrywide (new and existing lets, hedonic regression) indices, January 2015 to December 2015
+Figure 5: Index of Private Housing Rental Prices and Countrywide (new and existing lets, hedonic regression) indices, January 2015 to December 2015, UK

-Source: Countrywide PLC(ONS calculations) and IPHRP
+Source: Countrywide PLC (Office for National Statistics calculations) and Index of Private Housing Rental Prices

 Figure 5 shows that the two series, whilst based on different sources, produce an index with a similar trend pattern, albeit with slightly greater disparity in the summer months.
-Once more timely (2016) data is available, this analysis will be re-run for subsequent articles, incorporating a focus on lower geographic levels, such as regional.

-Therefore, when considering this latest chart and the earlier comparisons with the Countrywide occupied lets data, it is clear that the IPHRP shows very similar patterns - thus providing additional confidence in the IPHRP as a robust measure of the growth in the stock of rental properties.
+Therefore, when considering this latest chart (Figure 5) and the earlier comparisons with the Countrywide occupied lets data, the IPHRP shows very similar patterns - thus providing additional confidence in the IPHRP as a robust measure of the growth in the stock of rental properties.

-5. Comparison of IPHRP with Zoopla rental data
+5 .
+Comparison of Index of Private Housing Rental Prices with Zoopla rental data

-Office for National Statistics (ONS) recently obtained rental data from Zoopla Property Group PLC through the Urban Big Data Centre.
-Focusing initially on flats within London, average rental prices in each London borough were calculated and aggregated together using the previous year's volume of transactions as weights, this method is known as mix-adjustment.
+Office for National Statistics (ONS) obtained rental data from Zoopla Property Group PLC through the Urban Big Data Centre.
+Focusing initially on flats within London, average rental prices in each London borough were calculated and aggregated together using the previous year's volume of transactions as weights; this method is known as mix-adjustment.
 As the Index of Private Housing Rental Prices (IPHRP) is a stock measure and for comparability purposes, a 14-month moving average was also applied to the Zoopla data to reflect the average length of a contract.
 This also aided in removing some of the volatility in the series.
 Figure 6 presents the resulting 12-month growth rate (lagged by four months) against IPHRP.

-Figure 6: London flats, Zoopla rental data (lagged by four months) against IPHRP, percentage change over 12 months, June 2014 to June 2017
+Figure 6: London flats, Zoopla rental data (lagged by four-months) against Index of Private Housing Rental Prices, percentage change over 12 months, June 2014 to June 2017, UK

-Figure 6: London flats, Zoopla rental data (lagged by four months) against IPHRP, percentage change over 12 months, June 2014 to June 2017
+Figure 6: London flats, Zoopla rental data (lagged by fourmonths) against Index of Private Housing Rental Prices, percentage change over 12 months, June 2014 to June 2017, UK

-Source: Zoopla Property Group PLC (2016).
-Zoopla Historic Data (UK to 2017).
-Urban Big Data Centre.
-IPHRP
+Source: Zoopla Property Group PLC (2016), Zoopla Historic Data (UK to 2017), Urban Big Data Centre, Index of Private Housing Rental Prices

-- 1. A four month lag was chosen as it had the highest correlation - 2.
+- 1. A 4 month lag was chosen as it had the highest correlation - 2.
 An earlier Zoopla series could not be constructed due to data limitations